City of Toronto faces legal action after violating religious freedom

 The City has had no qualms about the interactive chanting of Hare Krishna mantras at Yonge-Dundas Square (June 7, 2015); a candlelight vigil against Islamophobia (February 13, 2015); a rally in support of legalizing marijuana (August 14, 2014); and numerous Pride events.

-“The public square belongs to the public, including all people of all religious, ethnic, cultural and political persuasions,” stated lawyer John Carpay, President of the JCCF.
+“The public square belongs to the public, including all people of all religious, ethnic, cultural and political persuasions,” stated John Carpay, President of the JCCF.

 “The City’s decision is illegal content-based censorship, and a blatant assault on the Charter freedoms of religion and expression,” continued Carpay.